TREC Finances

 Fund for Education Abroad

-As an applicant to FEA, you are considered for all of the below scholarships you meet the criteria for, along with the FEA General Scholarships.
+As an applicant to FEA, students are considered for all of the below scholarships you meet the criteria for, along with the FEA General Scholarships.
 Please note that most have an early application deadline.
 Students should apply early on in their process as you do not need to be accepted to a program to apply.
 Below are a few scholarship highlights, click the link above to view the full list.

 - Calvert Family Scholarship – This scholarship will be available to deserving U.S. undergraduates attending a study abroad program of any length.
 All U.S. citizens or permanent residents currently enrolled as an undergraduate at a college or university in the U.S. are eligible to apply.